xonixx/xonixx.github.io/makesure-vs-just.md

 ---
 layout: post
-title: 'makesure vs just on examples'
+title: 'Makesure vs Just command runners on examples'
 description: 'This article compares the two tools on some particular real-world examples'
 ---

-# `makesure` vs `just` on examples
+# Makesure vs Just command runners on examples

+_December 2023_

 - [Makesure](https://github.com/xonixx/makesure) is a task/command runner that
 I am developing.
 It is somewhat similar to the well-known `make` tool, but [without most of its idiosyncrasies](makesure-vs-make.md) (and with a couple of unique features!).

-- [just](https://github.com/casey/just) is a very popular alternative command runner that positions itself as "a handy way to save and run project-specific commands".
+- [Just](https://github.com/casey/just) is a very popular alternative command runner that positions itself as "a handy way to save and run project-specific commands".

 This article compares the two tools on some particular real-world examples.